 In Wave II a panel component was added to the NCS.
 In addition to the new cross-section of congregations generated in conjunction with the 2006 GSS, a stratified random sample of congregations who participated in NCS Wave I was drawn.

 Verbatim responses are not included in the public dataset.
 Several sets of Wave I open-ended responses for social service programs, congregational groups, and other items were recoded by the data producer to ensure comparability between Waves I, II, and III.
 Researchers interested in working directly with the verbatim responses should contact the Principal Investigator to arrange access.

-NCS Wave II data collection differed from NCS Wave I data collection in that the NCS Wave II questionnaire was translated into Spanish and eleven interviews were conducted in Spanish.
+NCS Waves II and III data collection differed from NCS Wave I data collection in that the NCS Waves II and III questionnaire was translated into Spanish and eleven interviews were conducted in Spanish.

 Study Purpose: The purpose of this study was to create a representative sample of religious congregations in the United States, allowing researchers to conduct more rigorous analyses of congregation data.